-36% of Americans say the country is headed in the right direction.
-58% say it is on the wrong track.
-[CBS, 11/18/18] Continue reading “State of the Nation”
+30% of registered voters say the country is headed in the right direction.
+58% of registered voters say the country is on the wrong track.
+Continue reading “State of the Nation”